PDXF/ZTrack/README.md

 # ✨ ZTrack ✨

 **ZTrack** is a robust and intuitive tool designed for tracking and gathering crucial information about **IP addresses**, **phone numbers**, and **social media profiles**.
 Whether you’re a developer, researcher, or simply curious about digital footprints, ZTrack provides an easy-to-use interface with accurate data at your fingertips.

-This project is brought to you by **PDXF**, aiming to empower users with the tools needed for information retrieval and analysis in a responsible and ethical manner.
+This project is brought to you by **PDXF** and **Quant-F**, aiming to empower users with the tools needed for information retrieval and analysis in a responsible and ethical manner.

 ---